Ten Portraits of Jews of the Twentieth Century

-History
+The series consists of ten silk-screened canvases, each 40 × 40 in.
+Five editions of the series were made.
+The series was also produced by Warhol as a portfolio of screenprints on Lenox museum board comprising editions of 200, 30 Artist Proofs, 5 Printers Proofs, 3 EPs, and 25 unique Trial Proofs.

+Background

 In 1979, Warhol began working on the series which was suggested to him by art dealer Ronald Feldman.
-The subjects of the portraits were subsequently chosen by Feldman after consultation with the director of the art gallery of the Jewish Community Center of Greater Washington, Susan Morgenstein.
+The subjects of the portraits were subsequently chosen by Feldman after consultation with the director of the art school of the Jewish Community Center of Greater Washington, Ruth Levine, and with the Center's gallery director, Susan Morgenstein.
 Feldman had originally been asked by an Israeli art dealer for a series of portraits of Golda Meir.
 Warhol nicknamed the series "Jewish geniuses".

-The series was first shown at the Jewish Community Center of Greater Washington in Rockville, Maryland in March 1980.
-In September 1980, it was displayed at the Lowe Art Museum at the University of Miami in Coral Gables, Florida.
-That series was then exhibited at the Jewish Museum of New York from September 1980 to January 1981.
-Following their initial exhibition, the paintings were exhibited at synagogues and Jewish institutions across the United States.
-The series was displayed at the National Portrait Gallery in London between January and June 2006, and returned to New York's Jewish Museum in 2008 in an exhibition called "Warhol's Jews: 10 Portraits Reconsidered".
-The series was exhibited at Waddesdon Manor in Buckinghamshire, England, in 2011.
-A set of screenprints of the series was donated to New York's Jewish Museum by Lorraine and Martin Beitler in 2006.